daniel-furman/daniel-furman-old/index.md

 ---

-**Research Questions:** How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
-What underlying uncertainties are contained in geospatial climate change forecasts?
+**Research Questions:** What can we learn about jointly projecting range models of symbiotic species to future climates?
+Will climate change decrease geographic overlap between two iconic Mojave species?

 ---